tarun2118/Compiler_PBL/readme.md

 # CPU Scheduling Algorithm Comparison

 This project compares traditional CPU scheduling algorithms with real-time scheduling algorithms using machine learning models.
-It generates synthetic datasets, trains multiple ML models, and provides a Streamlit interface for visualization and prediction.
+It generates synthetic datasets, trains multiple ML models, and provides a Streamlit interface for visualization and prediction
 ## Algorithms Compared

 ### Traditional Algorithms